Brazil

 • Retirement, Survivors, and Disability Pension – These programs are administered by the National Institute for Social Security (INSS).
 Social security benefits are based on the employee’s benefit salary, which is equal to the average of 80% of the two greatest contributive salaries from 1994 onwards.
 This applies to employees registered with the INSS before 28 November 1999.
 It also calculates the average of all years’ contributive salaries for those registered after that date.
 The maximum benefit is equal to the amount of 087,22 per month, depending on the analysis of contributions made by the body.

-• Old Age Pension — starting with the pension reform, to be eligible for old-age pension benefits, the insured must be at least 65 years of age if male or 62 years of age if female.
-The minimum number of contribution months has also changed, being a minimum of 240 contribution months required for the male population and 180 contribution months required for the female population.
+• Old Age Pension — Starting with the pension reform, to be eligible for old-age pension benefits, the insured must be at least 65 years of age if male or 62 years of age if female.
+The minimum number of contribution months has also changed, being a minimum of 180 contribution months required for both genres.
 The old-age pension is equal to 70% of the benefit salary plus 1% of the benefit salary for every 12 months of contributions, up to a maximum of 100%.

 • Special Pension — A special pension is payable to employees who work in excessively fatiguing, unhealthy, or dangerous occupations if contributions have been paid for 15, 20, or 25 years.
 The benefit equals 100% of the benefit salary.
 The accumulated funds in the employee’s Guarantee Fund for Length of Service (Portuguese Fundo de Garantia por Tempo de Serviço – FGTS) account are payable upon retirement.